GYZHikari/GNM-saliency/README.md

 # Copyright

-If you want to use these codes, please reference the paper.
+If you want to use these codes, please refer to this paper.

 @article{zhong2015generalized,
   title={A generalized nonlocal mean framework with object-level cues for saliency detection},